MiniPocketNuke/Collab/README.md

-uh maybe it was our skibidi after all
+# uh maybe it was our skibidi after all

+skibidi toilet rizz rizz skibidi